terrancehah/whole-ios/docs/app-flow.md

        - Transitions to the paywall screen.

 - **Onboarding Data Saving**
-  - User profile and preferences are now saved to Supabase using dedicated insert methods (`insertUserProfile`, `insertUserPreferences`) for new users.
+  - User profile and preferences are saved to Supabase using `insertUserProfile` and `insertUserPreferences` for new users.
+All IDs are passed as `UUID`.
   - Robust error handling ensures onboarding only completes if both inserts succeed.
-  - All onboarding data is stored in the `users` and `userpreferences` tables, following the backend schema.
+  - All onboarding data is stored in the `users` and `userpreferences` tables, following the backend schema and using UUIDs for all identifiers.

 - **Paywall Screen**
   - Purpose: Encourage subscription while offering a free trial or limited access.